precimed/simu/README.md

-                            one value per mixture component --seed arg                seed for random numbers generator (default is time-dependent seed)
+                            one value per mixture component --seed arg                seed for random numbers generator (default is time-dependent seed) --trait2-snp-offset arg   shifts causal variant in trait2 by a given number of positions (for example,
+                            '--trait2-snp-offset 1' indicates that causal
+                            SNPs will correspond to adjacent rows in the input bim file)
   --out arg (=simu)         prefix of the output files; will generate .pheno
                             file containing synthesized phenotypes; and
                             .*.causals files (one file per trait) containing